Cloud9: 2018–present: Success, controversy, and league owners

 In February 2020, it was announced that Cloud9, along with esports organizations Immortals Gaming Club, Dignitas' parent company New Meta Entertainment, Gen.G Esports, c0ntact Gaming, and OverActive Media, had established Counter-Strike: Global Offensive league Flashpoint, the first professional esports league owned and operated by team organizations.
 The following month, Cloud9 reentered Dota 2 esports after a hiatus of almost three years.
 Cloud9 created its Valorant division in April 2020, and in October, they created their first all-female esports team for Valorant.
-Forbes ranked Cloud9 was the world's second-most valuable esports company at $350 million in 2020, a 13% decrease from 2019.
+Forbes ranked Cloud9 as the world's second-most valuable esports company at $350 million in 2020, a 13% decrease from 2019.
 In May 2022, Forbes ranked them the fifth-most valuable, with a value of $380 million.

+On May 6, 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with Cloud9 being one of them.
+This program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.

+At The International 2024 in Copenhagen, Cloud9 qualified via the Western Europe regional qualifiers and dominated Group B with a 5–1 record to secure an upper‑bracket berth.
+After sweeping 1win 2–0 in the seeding decider, they defeated Aurora 2–0 in their upper‑bracket quarterfinal before falling 0–2 to Team Liquid.
+Cloud9 were then eliminated in fifth–sixth place following a 0–2 loss to Team Falcons, earning roughly US$88,000 in prize money.

+In February 2025, Cloud9 stepped away from Counter‑Strike 2 and re‑entered Rainbow Six Siege.
+In June, Cloud9 publicly denied rumours of a return to Counter‑Strike.